okeeffed/cheat-sheets/README.md

 ## RM-1: Styles for editing

-- Use H2 for Major headings.
+1. Use H2 for Major headings with unique code.
+Lower headings for subsections if required.
-- Mark all major Sections with a Code and a numeral for the section.
+2. Mark all major Sections with a Code and a numeral for the section.
-- use `***` for line breaks between major sections
+3. Use `***` for line breaks between major sections
-- use __<title>__ for subheadings to prevent Section increases in Dash.
+4. Use __<title>__ for subheadings that aren't worthy enough to require a heading tag to prevent Section increases in Dash.
-- for hints, have `***` above and below and put "hint" in bold italics.
+5. For hints, have `***` above and below and put "hint" in bold italics.